People

 Lab Director and Assistant Professor

-Dr. Stefanie Bodison, is a four-time graduate of the University of Southern California (USC), having earned her BS, MA, and OTD in occupational therapy and an MS in translational science from the Keck School of Medicine of USC.
+Dr. Stefanie Bodison is a four-time graduate of the University of Southern California (USC), having earned her BS, MA, and OTD from the Chan Division of Occupational Science & Therapy, and an MS in translational science from the Keck School of Medicine of USC.
+She received her PhD in Occupational Therapy from Nova Southeastern University.
 Dr. Bodison is an internationally renowned expert in sensory integration theory, assessment, and intervention, and has clinical expertise in the neurodevelopmental treatment (NDT) approach and feeding.
 Her research program uses multimodal neuroimaging methods to investigate the neural correlates of sensory processing in neurotypically developing children and those with neurodevelopmental disorders.
 Dr. Bodison enjoys hanging out with her family, playing and watching sports, and walking on the beach.

 Breanna Howell, OTD, OTR/L

-Breanna Howell, OTD, OTR/L received her BS in Health Science from Stetson University and her MAOT and her OTD from the University of Southern California.
-Dr. Howell has clinical experience in sensory processing, feeding, CIMT (constraint induced movement therapy), social skills and self regulation, AAC (augmentative and alternative communication), use of the Therasuit method, and aquatics.
-She has worked with children with autism spectrum disorder, genetic conditions, post-CVA, CP, Down syndrome, anxiety, sensory processing differences, spina bifida, learning disabilities and feeding difficulties.
-Dr. Howell provides the research interventions in Sensory Development Lab and supports the development of intervention studies.
+Dr. Breanna Howell, OTD, OTR/L received her BS in Health Science from Stetson University and her MAOT and her OTD from the University of Southern California.
+She has clinical experience in sensory processing, feeding, CIMT (constraint induced movement therapy), social skills and self regulation, AAC (augmentative and alternative communication), use of the Therasuit method, and aquatics.
+Dr. Howell has worked with children with autism spectrum disorder, genetic conditions, post-CVA, CP, Down syndrome, anxiety, sensory processing differences, spina bifida, learning disabilities and feeding difficulties.
+She provides the research interventions in Sensory Development Lab and supports the development of intervention studies.
 In her free time, Dr. Howell enjoys taking her puppy on adventures, sunsets at the beach, and spending time in her hammock.

 Erin Lebesch